louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 protective sprinkler system, or of a household appliance
 - Sudden and accidental damage from artificially generated electrical current (does not include loss to a tube, transistor or similar electronic component)
+- Flooding is offered in the state of Arizona only

 ## Standard Homeowners Policy Exclusions
-Standard homeowners policies exclude coverage for flood, earthquake, war, nuclear accident, landslide, mudslide, sinkhole.
+Standard homeowners policies exclude coverage for earthquake, war, nuclear accident, landslide, mudslide, sinkhole.
+Flooding depends on the state you are located in.
+Arizona and some other states are covered for flooding.
 Some of these exclusions are discussed below.
-1. Floods
-Flood damage is excluded under standard homeowners and renters insurance poli- cies except in the state of Arizona.
-Flood coverage, for all other states, is available in the form of a separate policy both from the National Flood Insurance Program (NFIP) and from a few private insurers.
-Additional information on flood insurance can be found on the FloodSmart.gov Web site or by calling 888-379-9531.
-For coverage over and above the $250,000 limit for property and $100,000 for contents provided by the NFIP, excess flood insurance is available from private insurance companies.
-(See Topic on Flood Insurance on page 47 for further information.)
-Tsunamis cause flood damage and are therefore only covered by a flood policy.
-2. Earthquakes
+1. Earthquakes
 Earthquake coverage can be a separate policy or an endorsement to a home- owners or renters policy.
 It is available from most insurance companies.
 In California, it is also available from the California Earthquake Authority, a pri- vately funded, publically managed organization.
 In earthquake prone states like California, the policy comes with a high deductible.
-3. Damage Resulting from “Faulty, Defective or Inadequate” Maintenance, Workmanship, Construction or Materials
+2. Damage Resulting from “Faulty, Defective or Inadequate” Maintenance, Workmanship, Construction or Materials
 Defective products can include construction materials.
 An insurance policy will not cover damage due to lack of maintenance, mold, termite infestation and infestation from other pests.
 It is the policyholder’s responsibility to take rea- sonable precautions to protect the home from damage.
+3. For states other than Arizona Floods are not covered.

 ## Levels of Coverage
 There are three coverage options.